 We will keep personal information contained in complaint files in line with our retention policy.
 This means that information relating to a complaint will be retained for three years from closure.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.

 This privacy notice was drafted with brevity and clarity in mind.
-It does not provide exhaustive detail of all aspects of T-three’s collection and use of personal information.
+It does not provide exhaustive detail of all aspects of t-three and Kiddy’s collection and use of personal information.
 However, we are happy to provide any additional information or explanation needed.
 Any requests for this should be sent to the address below.

 13. Changes to this privacy notice